bds87/react-popup-advanced/README.md

 ## Demo
 Have a look at the [demo-page](http://www.reactpopup.marcelheeremans.com) to see the react popup in action!

+## **Load the CSS!**
+Do not forget to load the rpopup.css into your project (using a 'require' or other means)

+`require('react-popup-advanced/styles/rpopup.css')`

 # Using the React Popup Control
-The control provides a PopupContainer which contains a fixed header andfooter.
+The control provides a PopupContainer which contains a fixed header and footer.
 A PopupContent derived control is nestled in between these.
 There are four standard implementations of the PopupContent but you can easily write your own.
 ### Footer hosts PopupActionItem
 The footer items are PopupActionItem that can be given through the settings.
 If only an array of 'strings' are given then PopupActionItems are auto-generated based upon these.